pellux-network/EDxDC/README.md

 ## Getting Started

+To install EDxDC, you have two options:

+1. **Installer (Recommended):**
+   Download and run the latest `EDxDC-vX.X.X-[ReleaseType]-Setup.exe` from the [Releases](https://github.com/pellux-network/EDxDC/releases/latest) page.
+This will install the application and create shortcuts for easy access.

+2. **Portable:**
-Simply download the latest release zip from the [Releases](https://github.com/pellux-network/EDxDC/releases/latest) page.
+   Alternatively, download the latest `EDxDC-vX.X.X-[ReleaseType]-portable-amd64.zip` from the [Releases](https://github.com/pellux-network/EDxDC/releases/latest) page.
 Unzip it into a location of your choosing such as `C:\Games\`.
+Then run the included `.exe` directly.

-If you haven't modified Elite Dangerous' journal path and don't want to disable any pages, simply run the included `.exe` and your MFD should immediately begin loading.
+If you haven't modified Elite Dangerous' journal path and don't want to disable any pages, simply run the app and your MFD should immediately begin loading.

 If your journal file location is different than the default or you wish to disable any pages, check the [Configuration](link) page on the [Wiki](https://github.com/pellux-network/EDxDC/wiki) for more details.